 What this blog isn’t

-You won’t find any diatribes for or against particular ways of parenting: I won’t persuade you to vaccinate, breastfeed, go to work, or sleep train your baby, for instance.
-So, even though I talk about how to stay motivated with breastfeeding or why I don’t bother with working mom guilt, those are topics I share only because I went through the experience, and are by no means a call to action to end all formula-feeding or to tell every mom to work outside the home.
+You won’t find diatribes for or against particular ways of parenting.
+I won’t persuade you to vaccinate, breastfeed or go to work.
+So, while I talk about breastfeeding or working moms, I share them because of my experiences.
+They’re by no means a call to end all formula-feeding or to tell every mom to work outside the home.

 What you’ll find

-We’ll discuss child development and behavior, communicating better with our little ones, and how to stay sane when parenting gets the best of us.
-You’ll hear from other parents about effective ways to help your frightened toddler overcome her fear of bath time or the importance of the family dinner.
+Instead, we’ll discuss child development and behavior.
+Communicating better with our little ones, and staying sane when parenting gets the best of us.
+You’ll learn how to discipline a toddler who deliberately disobeys.
+Or why you should intervene when adults overwhelm your child.
 Hopefully each time you read the blog, you’ll walk away with more tips and motivation on how to be a better parent.

 Who am I?

-Welcome!
-Thanks for reading along and joining us.
+Again, welcome!
+Thanks for reading along and joining me.